Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Introduction

-As indicated in Section~\ref{sec:context}, we are interested in history-free sequential strategies where the choice of redex is based on fixed positional criteria independent of previous choices.
 The survey excludes history-informed, parallel, non-deterministic, and right-to-left\footnote{A right-to-left strategy evaluates the operand of a redex before the abstraction when it is non-weak, and the operands of a neutral from right-to-left when it is non-head.} strategies.
 The survey also excludes strategies that cannot be defined in the pure lambda calculus (\eg\ call-by-need which requires sharing and memoisation).
-Finally, the survey excludes simulations of strategies that belong to other calculi (Section~\ref{sec:prelim:cbv}).
-The survey is nonetheless extensive and informs future work on the other strategy spaces.
+Finally, the survey excludes simulations of strategies that belong to other calculi (\eg\ Section~\ref{sec:prelim:cbv}).
+The survey is nonetheless extensive and informs future work on other strategy spaces.
 Strategy equivalence must be studied under equivalent conditions: in the same calculus, and with either the same term representation or with the same order of redexes (strategy) under different term representations.

+\item \textbf{Introduction of `spine applicative order'.} We introduce this strategy in the survey which evaluates general recursive functions in delimited continuation-passing style, \emph{eagerly} but with a \emph{non-strict} fixed-point combinator, and with thunking `\emph{protecting by variable}' instead of the common `protecting by lambda' in the literature on thunking.
+This and the other strategies illustrate the diversity of the strategy space.

-\item [C2 Characterisation of eval-readback style] We overview the eval-readback style in code (Section~\ref{sec:monadic-eval-readback}) and natural semantics (Section~\ref{sec:natural-sem-eval-readback}) using well-known evaluators in the literature and relating them to the eval-apply evaluators in the survey.
-We characterise the style precisely by means of two provisos (Section~\ref{sec:eval-readback:provisos}), and discuss the limit on the amount of evaluation that can be moved between eval and readback, which determines equivalences within the style (Section~\ref{sec:eval-readback:equiv}).
+\item \textbf{Characterisation of eval-readback style.} We overview the eval-readback style in code (Section~\ref{sec:monadic-eval-readback}) and natural semantics (Section~\ref{sec:natural-sem-eval-readback}) using well-known examples from the literature, and relate them to the eval-apply evaluators in the survey.
+We characterise the style precisely by means of two well-formedness provisos (Section~\ref{sec:eval-readback:provisos}), and discuss the limit on the amount of evaluation that can be moved between eval and readback, which determines equivalences within the style (Section~\ref{sec:eval-readback:equiv}).